dignifiedquire/pull-length-prefixed/README.md

   - `maxLengthLength`: If provided, will not decode messages whose length section exceeds the size specified, if omitted will use the default of 147 bytes.
   - `maxDataLength`: If provided, will not decode messages whose data section exceeds the size specified, if omitted will use the default of 4MB.
   - `onLength(len: Number)`: Called for every length prefix that is decoded from the stream
-  - `onData(data: BufferList)`: Called for every chunk of data that is decoded from the stream
+  - `onData(data: Uint8ArrayList)`: Called for every chunk of data that is decoded from the stream
   - `lengthDecoder: Function`: A function that decodes the length that prefixes each message.
 By default this is a [`varint`](https://www.npmjs.com/package/varint) decoder.
-It is passed some `data` to decode which is a [`BufferList`](https://www.npmjs.com/package/bl).
+It is passed some `data` to decode which is a [`Uint8ArrayList`](https://www.npmjs.com/package/uint8arraylist).
 The function should decode the length, set the `lengthDecoder.bytes` value (the number of bytes read) and return the length.
 If the length cannot be decoded, the function should throw a `RangeError`.
     - The following additional length decoders are available:
       - **int32BE** - `const { int32BEDecode } = require('it-length-prefixed')`

-Returns a [transform](https://gist.github.com/alanshaw/591dc7dd54e4f99338a347ef568d6ee9#transform-it) that yields [`BufferList`](https://www.npmjs.com/package/bl) objects.
+Returns a [transform](https://gist.github.com/alanshaw/591dc7dd54e4f99338a347ef568d6ee9#transform-it) that yields [`Uint8ArrayList`](https://www.npmjs.com/package/uint8arraylist) objects.

 ### `decode.fromReader(reader, [opts])`